trujunzhang/App-1.4.26-2-fixed/contributingGuides/KSv2.md

 ### Issues assigned to you

-In the next section you can see all issues assigned to you, prioritized from most urgent (on the left) to least urgent (on the right).
+In the next section, you can see all issues assigned to you, prioritized from most urgent (on the left) to least urgent (on the right).
 Issues will also change color depending on other factors - e.g. if they have "HOLD" in the title or if they have the `Overdue`, `Planning`, or `Waiting for copy` labels applied.

 If a GitHub issue has the `Overdue` label, the text will be red.
 This means that the issue hasn't been updated in the amount of time allotted for an update (ex - A weekly issue becomes overdue if it hasn't been updated in a week).

 ### Your Pull Requests

-After the issues section you will find a section that lists the PRs you've created.
+After the issues section, you will find a section that lists the PRs you've created.

 <img src="https://user-images.githubusercontent.com/6829422/213875978-3df6bcd0-ee9a-472a-9a9f-6db70486bcf0.png" />